ForawardStar/HIPe/README.md

 ### Edge detection comparison
 This is the edge detection comparison in terms of precision-recall curve on the BSDS500 dataset. our method obtains the ODS-F (optimal dataset scale F-score) of 0.748, being obviously superior to Canny and Pb, competitive with DeepContour and even slightly better than ISCRA, gPb-USM and SE.
 Compared with the deep supervised HED and RCF, there indeed exists a margin.
 This is reasonable because we do not introduce any pre-trained classification network as backbone.
 Our HIPe-Guider (998KB) is significantly smaller than DeepContour (27.5Mb), HED (56.1Mb) and RCF (56.5Mb).
-Our pre-computed results for plotting the precision-recall curve are available at：
+Our pre-computed results for plotting the precision-recall curve are available at：https://pan.baidu.com/s/1Lf1j3TKDvU65xbptHo4XXA, extraction code: hfvv

 ![](img/roc.png)